On semitopological bicyclic extensions of linearly ordered groups: Introduction and preliminaries

-The bicyclic semigroup admits only the discrete semigroup topology and if a topological semigroup $S$ contains it as a dense subsemigroup then ${\mathscr{C}}(p,q)$ is an open subset of $S$~\cite{Eberhart-Selden-1969}.
-Bertman and West in \cite{Bertman-West-1976} extend this result for the case of Hausdorff semitopological semigroups.
-Stable and $\Gamma$-compact topological semigroups do not contain the bicyclic semigroup~\cite{Anderson-Hunter-Koch-1965, Hildebrant-Koch-1986}.
-The problem of an embedding of the bicyclic monoid into compact-like topological semigroups studied in \cite{Banakh-Dimitrova-Gutik-2009, Banakh-Dimitrova-Gutik-2010, Gutik-Repovs-2007}.
-Also in the paper \cite{Fihel-Gutik-2011} proved that the discrete topology is the unique topology on the extended bicyclic semigroup $\mathscr{C}_{\mathbb{Z}}$ such that the semigroup operation on $\mathscr{C}_{\mathbb{Z}}$ is separately continuous.
-Also, for many ($0$-) bisimple semigroups of transformations $S$ the following statement holds: \emph{every Hausdorff Baire (in particular locally compact) topology $\tau_{\textsf{lc}}$ on $S$ such that $\left(S,\tau_{\textsf{lc}}\right)$ is a semitopological group is discrete} (see \cite{Chuchman-Gutik-2010, Chuchman-Gutik-2011, Gutik-Pozdnyakova-2014, Gutik-Repovs-2011, Gutik-Repovs-2012}).
+The bicyclic monoid admits only the discrete semigroup Hausdorff topology and if a topological semigroup $S$ contains it as a dense subsemigroup then ${\mathscr{C}}(p,q)$ is an open subset of $S$~\cite{Eberhart-Selden-1969}.
+We observe that the openness of ${\mathscr{C}}(p,q)$ in its closure easily follows from the non-topologizability of the bicyclic monoid, because the discrete subspace $D$ is open in its closure $\overline{D}$ in any $T_1$-space containing $D$.
+Bertman and West in \cite{Bertman-West-1976} extended this result for the case of Hausdorff semitopological semigroups.
+Stable and $\Gamma$-compact topological semigroups do not contain the bicyclic monoid~\cite{Anderson-Hunter-Koch-1965, Hildebrant-Koch-1986}.
+The problem of embedding the bicyclic monoid into compact-like topological semigroups was studied in \cite{Banakh-Dimitrova-Gutik-2009, Banakh-Dimitrova-Gutik-2010, Gutik-Repovs-2007}.
+Independently Taimanov in \cite{Taimanov-1973} constructed a semigroup $\mathfrak{A}_\kappa$ of cardinality $\kappa$ which admits only the discrete semigroup topology.
+Also, Taimanov \cite{Taimanov-1975} gave sufficient conditions on a commutative semigroup to have a non-discrete semigroup topology.
+In the paper \cite{Gutik-2016} it was showed that for the Taimanov semigroup $\mathfrak{A}_\kappa$ from \cite{Taimanov-1973} the following conditions hold: every $T_1$-topology $\tau$ on the semigroup $\mathfrak{A}_\kappa$ such that $(\mathfrak{A}_\kappa,\tau)$ is a topological semigroup is discrete; for every $T_1$-topological semigroup which contains $\mathfrak{A}_\kappa$ as a subsemigroup, $\mathfrak{A}_\kappa$ is a closed subsemigroup of $S$; and every homomorphic non-isomorphic image of $\mathfrak{A}_\kappa$ is a zero-semigroup.
+Also, in the paper \cite{Fihel-Gutik-2011} it is proved that the discrete topology is the unique shift-continuous Hausdorff topology on the extended bicyclic semigroup $\mathscr{C}_{\mathbb{Z}}$.
+Also, for many ($0$-) bisimple semigroups of transformations $S$ the following statement holds: \emph{every shift-continuous Hausdorff Baire (in particular locally compact) topology on $S$ is discrete} (see \cite{Chuchman-Gutik-2010, Chuchman-Gutik-2011, Gutik-Pozdnyakova-2014, Gutik-Repovs-2011, Gutik-Repovs-2012}).
 In the paper \cite{Mesyan-Mitchell-Morayne-Peresse-2016} Mesyan, Mitchell, Morayne and P\'{e}resse showed that if $E$ is a finite graph, then the only locally compact Hausdorff semigroup topology on the graph inverse semigroup $G(E)$ is the discrete topology.
-In \cite{Bardyla-Gutik-2016} was proved that the conclusion of this statement also holds for graphs $E$ consisting of one vertex and infinitely many loops (i.e., infinitely-generated polycyclic monoids).
-Amazing dichotomy for the bicyclic monoid with adjoined zero $\mathscr{C}^0={\mathscr{C}}(p,q)\sqcup\{0\}$ was proved in \cite{Gutik-2015}: every Hausdorff locally compact semitopological bicyclic semigroup with adjoined zero $\mathscr{C}^0$ is either compact or discrete.
+In \cite{Bardyla-Gutik-2016} it was proved that the conclusion of this statement also holds for graphs $E$ consisting of one vertex and infinitely many loops (i.e., infinitely generated polycyclic monoids).
+Amazing dichotomy for the bicyclic monoid with adjoined zero $\mathscr{C}^0={\mathscr{C}}(p,q)\sqcup\{0\}$ was proved in \cite{Gutik-2015}: every Hausdorff locally compact semitopological bicyclic monoid $\mathscr{C}^0$ with adjoined zero is either compact or discrete.
+The above dichotomy was extended by Bardyla in \cite{Bardyla-2016} to locally compact $\lambda$-polycyclic semitopological monoids and to locally compact semitopological interassociates of the bicyclic monoid \cite{Gutik-Maksymyk-2016}.